Alan Blayney

-Alan Blayney (born 9 October 1981) is a professional footballer who played as a goalkeeper.
-He was recognised at the IFA Premiership and Irish Cup several times.
-He is now the first team goalkeeper coach at NIFL Premiership side Larne.
+Alan Blayney (born 9 October 1981) is a retired professional footballer who played as a goalkeeper and is now the first team goalkeeper coach at NIFL Premiership side Larne.

+Beginning his professional career with Southampton in the Premier League where he made three appearances, Blayney had additional loan spells with Stockport County, AFC Bournemouth, Rushden & Diamonds and Brighton & Hove Albion (twice).
+He then spent just over a year with Doncaster Rovers before having successive quick spells with Oldham Athletic and Bohemians, before returning to his native Northern Ireland with Ballymena United.
+After one season he moved to Linfield where he won three league titles and three Irish Cups.
+He subsequently played for Glenavon, Ballymena United again, Dundela, Warrenpoint Town and Ballyclare Comrades before retiring.

+He also represented Northern Ireland at international level and under-21 level, winning five caps for both sides.

 Club career

 England

-Born from Belfast, Northern Ireland, Blayney started his career with Premiership side Southampton and was loaned out to Stockport County, but was cut short by a broken finger.
+Born from Belfast, Northern Ireland, Blayney started his career with Premiership side Southampton and was loaned out to Stockport County, but the loan was cut short by a broken finger.
 He also he had a spell at AFC Bournemouth on loan.
 He made his début for Southampton in May 2004, receiving a high amount of praise.
 Blayney also won Sky Sports save of the season after saving an Alan Shearer header in May 2004 on his Premier League debut.
 The match at St Mary's ended in a 3–3 draw.
 Blayney also played in the following 2–1 defeat at Charlton.
 Blayney would play two more games for Southampton the following season, the 2–2 Premier League draw against West Bromwich Albion and the 5–2 League Cup loss against Watford.
 Blayney, who was then behind Antti Niemi and Paul Smith in the team's pecking order went on loan to Rushden & Diamonds and Brighton & Hove Albion.
 Brighton tried to sign Blayney on a permanent basis in 2005, but could not afford the transfer fee Southampton were asking.
 Blayney did return to Brighton & Hove Albion for a second loan spell, before returning to Southampton in mid-December.

-Blayney then joined Doncaster Rovers for £50,000 from Southampton in January 2006, signing a two and half-year contract, with hopes of getting the team promoted to the Championship.
+Blayney then joined Doncaster Rovers for £50,000 from Southampton in January 2006, signing a two-and-a-half-year contract, with hopes of getting the team promoted to the Championship.
 Blayney started off as first choice goalkeeper at Belle Vue stadium, but fell behind Ben Smith and Dane Jan Budtz in the pecking order after an ankle injury.
 He decided to leave the club for personal reasons.

 In February 2007, Blayney joined League One side Oldham Athletic, until the end of the 2006–07 season, after impressing in a reserve team match.
 Blayney made his début for Oldham Athletic in a 1–2 home defeat against Bournemouth, after first choice goalkeeper Les Pogliacomi was suspended.